maradeeym/polygon-docs/docs/innovation-design/welcome.md

 comments: true
 ---

-The Polygon Knowledge Layer consists of two parts.
-Firstly, documents that developers need in order to build with Polygon protocols.
-Secondly, resources necessary for learning about Polygon technologies.
+The Polygon Knowledge Layer consists of two parts: the documents that developers need in order to build with Polygon protocols and the resources necessary for learning about Polygon technologies.

 This section offers a glimpse into the future, presenting a vision that is community-driven.